Note: The work discussed in this project is from 2019-21.

 Unless you have been living under a rock, you have heard about generative AI.
 Even my grandparents – who still use a non-touch screen phones – know about AI artists.
 They saw the “paintings” on TV.

-You can create paintings based on your dreams, write an entire book, or even have a passable-intelligent conversation with an AI today.
-Generative AI’s applications in content creation are massive, and we created a much simpler version of the same platform at Flipkart back in 2019.
+You can create art, write an entire book, or even have a thought-provoking conversation with an AI today.
+Generative AI’s applications in content creation are massive, and we created a much simpler version of the same platform at Flipkart back in 2019 before GenAI existed in the mainstream.

-The auto-content platform was appropriately named Morpheus after the God of dreams.
+The “auto-content” platform was appropriately named Morpheus after the God of dreams.
 For an e-commerce platform that is visited by more than a whopping 10 million users daily, auto-generated content would mean several benefits:

 - Personalisation of content for users so they see relevant and useful recommendations and ads (68% of smartphone users are more likely to purchase when they see relevant recommendations)